NL33/electron-git/znext.md

 # Just Completed
-just made it work to see changes in a separate doc, and allow current changes against later docs.
+Just completed full function to convert then run diff on word documents.
+And now call that diff function (diffTheTempFolders) from within the testWordDiff Function.

+it works, though a little slow.

 # Next
 --run diff for micro word docs:
       --check to be sure the process has fully run--make sure the steps work so they go in right order.
+DONE.
-      --right now the array of word docs is hardcoded--instead, get the docs that changed from the diff summary --run the diff on the two folders
+      --right now the array of word docs is hardcoded--instead, get the docs that changed from the diff summary.
+DONE --run the diff on the two folders.
+DONE
+     --START HERE: integrate that with the diff of all non-word docs.
+So, have the nonword docs' diff show up first, then show the micro word.
+IN PROGRESS
+--current code has a summary of all docs, including micro word docs, that appears when you run the original diff function.
+So right now that summary for word docs appears below the word diff. make this not happen.
+--change the micro word diff to get rid of the summary at the beginning (starting with file name through @@ in the git result)
+--make it work if just running current (incommitted) version against older version --try to figure out where the slow down happens, and see if can speed that up.
+Maybe something that is currently sync can be async?
-     --integrate that with the diff of all non-word docs --see if can change the [- and {+ symbols for diffs --run the diff in new window automatically (without button)
+--see if can change the [- and {+ symbols for diffs --run the diff in new window automatically (without button)